-There has been a decrease in base expenditure of £2.5m in the year primarily due to the Water Resources and Water Treatment business units.
-Water Treatment in particular reflects lower levels of spend on the Oswestry project.
-This lower spend is partly offset by increased spend in the Treated Water Distribution business unit as a consequence of the Service Reservoirs programme.
+There has been an increase in base expenditure of £28.7m in the year primarily due to the water treatment business unit reflecting the increased levels of spend on maintenance activity at Oswestry WTW and at Huntington WTW with the provision of a new surge vessel system.
+This increased spend is partly offset by lower levels of spend in the treated water distribution business unit as a consequence of the service reservoirs programme.

-There has been an increase in enhancement expenditure in the year of £21.5m.
+There has been a reduction in enhancement expenditure in the year of £16.0m.

-The Water Resources unit saw an increase in enhancement costs in the reported year of £1.1m.
-The increased spend is primarily associated with higher levels of activity on the Strategic Water Resources programme.
+The water resources business unit saw an increase in enhancement costs in the reported year of £4.5m.
+The increased spend is primarily associated with the delivery of the innovation programme, particularly investment associated with mainstreaming nature-based solutions together with continued higher levels of expenditure on the strategic regional water resources programme.
+The increased spend on raw water transport is also the consequence of the delivery of the innovation programme.